apple/game-center-tools/README_genrulesinput.md

 ...
 ```

-The objective is to write an expression that evaluates an array which contains a skill value for each request and provides a default value where the request provides no skill property.
+The objective is to write an expression that evaluates an array that contains a skill value for each request and provides a default value where the request provides no skill property.
 Enter the expression used before `players[].properties.skill` to obtain an array of skill values.

 ```